 Hosted by Leonard Nimoy, the show investigates various mysteries, phenomena and supernatural events.
 Episode 109 in Season 5, which aired in 1981, is titled “Salem Witches.”
-Available on DVD only.
+Available on Amazon.

 Episode 4 of Season 1, which aired in 1982, is titled “Agents of Satan” and its main characters have to save the mother of Benjamin Franklin, Abiah Folger, from being burned at the stake in the Salem Witch Trials.
-Available on DVD and Amazon Instant Video only.
+Available on Amazon.

 A 1985 mini-series starring Vanessa Redgrave, Will Lyman and Kim Hunter that aired on PBS.
 Directed by Philip Leacock, the mini-series is based on the story of Sarah Cloyce who was accused of witchcraft during the Salem Witch Trials.
 Cloyce was also the sister of fellow accused witches Rebecca Nurse and Mary Easty.
-Available on DVD, Amazon Instant Video and Google Play only.
+Available on Amazon and Google Play.

 Episode 23 of Season 1, which aired in 1997, is titled “The Crucible” and features Sabrina going on a class field trip to Salem to re-enact the witch trials.
 The family cat on the show, Salem Saberhagen, was named after the city.
-Available on DVD, Amazon Instant Video, Hulu and Google Play only.
+Available on Amazon, Hulu and Google Play.